 The first Scout Leader was Eamonn Fuller.
 The Scout Troop was originally made up of one Patrol (a small team of eight boys) but within a year it had grown to four Patrols.
 A Cub Pack was set up in 1974 with a Beaver Colony and Venturer Group started in 1983.

-At its height the Unit had had 2 Beaver Colony’s (Chriost Rí and Shannonside), 3 Cub Packs (Clonmacken, Redgate and Thomond), 2 Scout Troops (Caherdavin and Sarsfield) and a Venture Scout Group.
-Over the years hundreds of boys have passed through our doors and gone on to pursue many interesting career paths such as teachers, solicitiers, gardai, Priests, entertainers, chefs and many more.
+At its height, the Unit was one of the largest in Ireland with two Beaver Colony’s (Chriost Rí and Shannonside), three Cub Packs (Clonmacken, Redgate and Thomond), two Scout Troops (Caherdavin and Sarsfield) and a Venture Scout Group.

 - The Unit is founded